justarrived/just_match_api/README.md

 If you want to contribute please take a moment to review our [contributing guide](CONTRIBUTING.md) in order to make the contribution process easy and effective for everyone involved.

-If your not sure where to go you can always join our Gitter chat and ask :)
+If you're not sure where to go you can always join our Gitter chat and ask :)

 [![Join the chat at https://gitter.im/justarrived/just_match_api](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/justarrived/just_match_api?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)